 Three step to Reach the goal

-PRO.F.I.T., the acronym for Production for Fasteners in Titanium, is the innovative technology process for producing titanium screws in high volumes.
+SFF, the acronym fo Smart Fasteners Factory, is the innovative technology process for producing titanium screws in high volumes.

 In 1970, Poggipolini started to produce titanium screws for Motorsports, becoming the official supplier for Formula 1 (Ferrari and McLaren) in the 1980’s, then for the aerospace industry in the 1990’s (Agusta and Finmeccanica helicopters) and finally for the automotive industry in 2004 (Ferrari, Lamborghini, Bugatti, McLaren, Porsche and FCA).

-Through the PRO.F.I.T. project and its revolutionary production process for titanium screws, POGGIPOLINI is changing from a semi-manual production to a mass production process.
+Through the SFF project and its revolutionary production process for titanium screws, POGGIPOLINI is changing from a semi-manual production to a mass production process.

 Why it's important to use

 Today in the aerospace sector aluminum or steel is used for the non-critical standard fasteners of a large part of the structure and components.

 SFF could maximise weight reduction and increase the mechanical performance as well as reduce assembly complexity.

 Today in the automotive industry alloy steel is mainly used for standard fasteners.
 SFF could maximise weight reduction, increase mechanical performance and reduce complexity.